SkepticMystic/breadcrumbs/README-beta.md

 #### Tag Notes

 _Tag Notes_ allow you to leverage your existing tag structure.
 You can turn a note into a tag note by adding the following to your frontmatter:

 ```yaml
 BC-tag-note-tag: "#tag"
 BC-tag-note-field: <field>
 ```

 Where `<field>` is one of your Breadcrumbs fields.
-This will tell Breadcrumbs to find all notes with the tag `#tag`, and add edges from the current note to those taggs notes using the field you specify.
+This will tell Breadcrumbs to find all notes with the tag `#tag`, and add edges from the current note to those tagged notes using the field you specify.

 ##### `BC-tag-note-exact`